0xB0BAFE77/JSON_AHK/README.md

+## PLEASE NOTE THAT THIS IS A WIP!!
+It is not completed as of yet.
+## When it is in a fully functional state, I'll update this.
+(Felt it necessary to mention this after someone randomly starred this page haha.)

 # JSON_AHK

 This is a library written for AutoHotkey that provides JSON support.
 JSON_AHK is able to convert JSON text into a valid AHK object as well as converting any AHK object/array into JSON text.

 This library comes with multiple methods as well as quite a few properties that can be set to customize the JSON text output.

 ## Methods
 ```AutoHotkey